1/ A tweetstorm about “Thermodynamic neutrality” and how a place like the province of Québec, can help makes blockchains more decentralized.

 18/ Some prefer to run a SPA in their backward, some prefer to run miners.

 19/ Going back to present, it's June 2018.

 20/ I hope Hydro-Quebec and whoever is caring about this case at the provincial level can see the bigger picture here.

 21/ It’s not only about US (the province of Quebec).
-It’s about making sure that no one, no companies or no countries take control of those decentralize networks.
+It’s about making sure that no one, no companies or no countries take control of those decentralized networks.

-22/ Why not becoming the example that other would want to follow?
+22/ Why not become the example that others would want to follow?

 23/ We are watching: